 Don’t just take my word for it.
 You only have to ask someone who takes anti-convulsant, tricyclic or antipsychotic medication and they’d tell you they live day to day with adverse effects from their medication.

-I’m not so much talking about our modern controlled medication, but rather the supposed controlled drug taking from many years gone bye, in the good old sixties, when that kind of medication wwas, to coin a phrase, hailed as the wonder dmedication of their time.
-What effect have those kind of drugs had on those people given them, and is there such a thing as hereditary addiction?
+I’m not so much talking about our modern controlled medication, but rather the supposed controlled drug taking from many years gone by, in the good old sixties, when that kind of medication was, to coin a phrase, hailed as the wonder medication of their time.
+What effect have those kinds of drugs had on those people given them and is there a possibility of hereditary addiction?